luizfelipefalcao/luizfelipefalcao/README.md

 - 🔭 I’m currently working as Mobile Frontend Developer using React Native and Typescript
 <!-- - 👍 Please feel free to visit it at 🍁 www.canadaimmi.tools -->
 <!-- - 🌱 I’m currently learning Typescript -->
-- 👯 I’m looking for an opportunity to work as Intermediate Frontend Web Developer using JS/Typescript and ReactJS
+- 👯 I’m open for new challenges to work with React Native | ReactJS | Typescript
 - 📫 How to reach me: www.luizfelipefalcao.com or falcao.lfj@yahoo.com
 - 😄 Pronouns: he/him